-When I look at the photographs of the two versions of split shank halo that are offered by Ritani and Hearts on Fire, I get the impression that the design of the HOF Transend Halo is much more compact and that it is going to look smaller on her finger…
+When I look at the photographs of the two versions of split shank halo that are offered by Ritani and Hearts on Fire, I get the impression that the design of the HOF Transcend Halo is much more compact and that it is going to look smaller on her finger…

 There is a slight difference in the total weight of the accent diamonds used in each ring, the split shank French Hal0 from Ritani has a combined total weight of 0.23 carats, while the Transcend Halo from Hearts on Fire has a combined total weight of 0.35 carats.

-In that case, I ran a search on Google for “What are the quality of accent diamonds in Hearts on Fire engagement rings” and within their Frequently Asked Questions section found a line which indicates that the accent diamonds used in Hearts on Fire engagement rings are G/H color, and that they can be SI-1 or VS-2 in clarity… which seems like kind of a wash to me, the diamonds used by Ritani and Hearts on Fire as accent diamonds in their engagement rings are essentially the same.
+In that case, I ran a search on Google for “What are the quality of accent diamonds in Hearts on Fire engagement rings” and within their Frequently Asked Questions section found a line which indicates that the accent diamonds used in Hearts on Fire engagement rings are G/H color and that they can be SI-1 or VS-2 in clarity.
+That seems like kind of a wash to me, the diamonds used by Ritani and Hearts on Fire as accent diamonds in their engagement rings are essentially the same.

-According to the listing provided on their web site, the Hearts on Fire Transcend Halo setting costs $4,990.00 in platinum, including a 0.30 carat round diamond center stone of unknown clarity and color… For the sake of argument, let’s just assume that it’s the same clarity and color as the accent diamonds used in the ring.
+According to the listing provided on their website, the Hearts on Fire Transcend Halo setting costs $4,990.00 in platinum, including a 0.30 carat round diamond center stone of unknown clarity and color… For the sake of argument, let’s just assume that it’s the same clarity and color as the accent diamonds used in the ring.

 The split shank French Halo from Ritani is currently priced at $2,970.00 in platinum, without a center stone… so if we search for round diamonds on Ritani which are 0.30 – 0.33 carats, G / H color, and either SI-1 or VS-2 in clarity, there are slightly more than 50 diamonds that fall within the scope of the advanced parameters which I set for polish, symmetry, total depth, and table diameter.

-As referenced above, the base price for the Transcend Halo from Hearts on Fire is $4,990.00 set with a thirty point center stone.
-The base price of the Ritani split shank French Halo setting is $2,970.00 and this 0.31 carat, G-color, VS-2 clarity, round diamond from Ritani which has an overall cut grade of GIA Excellent is $786.00 which brings the total cost of the ring to $3,756.00 The diamond has a crown angle of 34.5 degrees and is offset by a pavilion angle of 40.8 degrees, which is perfect![separator]
+As referenced above, the base price for the Transcend Halo from Hearts on Fire is $4,990.00 set with a thirty-point center stone.
+The base price of the Ritani split shank French Halo setting is $2,970.00 and this 0.31 carat, G-color, VS-2 clarity, round diamond from Ritani which has an overall cut grade of GIA Excellent is $786.00 which brings the total cost of the ring to $3,756.00 The diamond has a crown angle of 34.5 degrees and is offset by a pavilion angle of 40.8 degrees, which is perfect!

 Now you might be thinking to yourself “but the center stone in the ring from Hearts on Fire is a hearts and arrows diamond, and this one from Ritani does not exhibit a crisp and complete pattern of hearts and arrows…” and you’d be right, which is why I’m going to suggest this 0.313 carat, H-color, VS-2 clarity, Brian Gavin Signature round diamond which is currently selling for $775.00 The diamond exhibits a crisp and complete pattern of hearts and arrows, and has an overall cut grade of AGS Ideal with proportions that are well within my preferred range.

-However, the reality is that most of the producers of Hearts and Arrows diamonds who I know, send their diamonds to the American Gem Society Laboratory (AGSL) for grading, because their proprietary Light Performance grading platform which is based on Angular Spectrum Evaluation Technology (ASET) provides better insight as to the superior visual performance that results from better diamond cut quality.
+However, the reality is that most of the producers of Hearts and Arrows diamonds who I know send their diamonds to the American Gem Society Laboratory (AGSL) for grading, because their proprietary Light Performance grading platform which is based on Angular Spectrum Evaluation Technology (ASET) provides better insight as to the superior visual performance that results from better diamond cut quality.

-In essence what we’re really discussing are two categories of round ideal cut diamonds, those which are graded with an overall cut grade of either GIA Excellent or AGS Ideal-0 which lack the optical symmetry required to produce a crisp and complete pattern of hearts and arrows… And those which are graded either GIA Excellent or AGS Ideal-0 and do exhibit a crisp and complete pattern of hearts and arrows.
+In essence what we’re really discussing are two categories of round ideal cut diamonds, those which are graded with an overall cut grade of either GIA Excellent or AGS Ideal-0 which lack the optical symmetry required to produce a crisp and complete pattern of hearts and arrows… And those who are graded either GIA Excellent or AGS Ideal-0 and do exhibit a crisp and complete pattern of hearts and arrows.